 Exterior paints that reflect UV and infrared (IR) light use special pigments and technologies.
 These paints keep surfaces cooler by reflecting harmful UV rays and the heat from IR light.
 They help improve energy efficiency and extend the life of your paint.

-High-Quality Paint Formulation
+Prioritize a High-Quality Paint Formula

 High-quality acrylic paint is durable and flexible, while ceramic-infused formulas add extra insulation and reflectivity.
 Both offer strong protection and help improve your home’s energy efficiency.

-Energy Star or Cool Roof Rating Council Certifications
+Look for Energy Star or CRRC Certifications

 Paints certified by Energy Star or the Cool Roof Rating Council (CRRC) are tested for their ability to reflect heat and reduce energy use.
 Choosing certified products ensures you’re getting proven performance.